Applied Data Science & Artificial Intelligence

 The programme is structured around projects that zoom in on a particular theme.
 In the first year, you will work on: Business Understanding, AI, Data Understanding, Data Governance & Ethics, Data Analysis, Machine Learning, Responsible AI, Deep Learning, and Human-Centred AI.
 In the second year, you will go into more depth with topics such as Computer Vision & Robotics and Natural Language Processing.

-To be admitted to this degree programme, you need a havo or vwo diploma with an appropriate profile, or an equivalent of these Dutch diplomas.
+To be considered for admission to this degree programme, you need a havo or vwo diploma with an appropriate profile, or an equivalent of these Dutch diplomas.
 You can also be admitted with a level-4 mbo diploma.

 Check out the complete admission requirements and the possibilities if you do not meet the requirements